 In 2010, after three year's work with the Carbon Trust, Guy's and St Thomas' NHS Foundation Trust has realised a 20% year on year carbon emissions' reduction (double the NHS target for the same period).
 As a result, it has cut its energy bills by over £1.7 million a year.

-In recognition of these achievements, the hospital has gained the Carbon Trust Standard and become a Platinum Award member of the Mayor of London's Green500 scheme.
+In recognition of these achievements, the hospital has gained the Carbon Trust Standard for Carbon and become a Platinum Award member of the Mayor of London's Green500 scheme.

 The business case